-To lock the screen, open the System menu in the upper right corner of the top bar and click the padlock icon.
+To lock the screen, open the System menu in the upper-right corner of the top bar and click the padlock icon.

 When you lock your screen, a curtain with a clock appears first.
-After some time, the screen turns black.
+After a certain amount of time, the screen turns black.